-I attended AFROPUNK and here's what happened - Adios Barbie
+I Attended AFROPUNK and Here's What Happened - Adios Barbie

 LOVE

 I felt inspired to rethink my place in society and of those around me.
 Especially the fact that this AFROPUNK festival took place in New York, one of the most work-consumed competitive places in the world.
 So what is this new reality?
-For me it is an opportunity to redefine ourselves and others, to redefine our meaning of existing.
+From my perspective it is an opportunity to redefine ourselves and others, to redefine our meaning of existing.
 Are our lives really meant to be competing for success?
 Is there more?
 We have been brainwashed by our capitalistic individualistic society to think that external things will make us happy and that we have to always be better than everyone else.
-So there we are battling each other to death over the most Instagram followers,he nicest apartment, or the newest car.
+So there we are battling each other to death over the most Instagram followers, the nicest apartment, or the newest car.

 It is often hard to break away from an individualistic mindset when it has been ingrained in our culture from the start.
 But why fight against each other, when we can work together for social change?
 For instance, instead of mainly using Instagram as a platform for our individual growth we could use it as a tool to spread support and encouragement.
 We can judge others less on their appearance and give more compliments.
 We can stop comparing ourselves and our success to those ‘above us’.
 We can look up from our phones and start a conversation with a stranger.
 We can be less materialistic and appreciate ourselves as enough.
 We can discuss mental health openly and the importance of self-care.
 Most of all we can stop hate and embrace love.